liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

     Very convient for figuring out which mouse button was pressed on any given mouse event.

-    :param event e: A JavaScript mouse event.

 .. js:function:: GateOne.Input.onKeyDown(e)

+    :param event e: A JavaScript key event.

     This function gets attached to :js:attr:`GateOne.prefs.goDiv.onkeydown` by way of :js:func:`GateOne.Input.capture`.
 It keeps track of the state of the meta key (see :js:func:`~GateOne.Input.modifiers` above), executes any matching keyboard shortcuts defined in :js:attr:`GateOne.Input.shortcuts`, and calls :js:func:`GateOne.Input.emulateKey` or :js:func:`GateOne.Input.emulateKeyCombo` depending on which (if any) modifiers were held during the keystroke event.

+.. js:function:: GateOne.Input.onKeyUp(e)

     :param event e: A JavaScript key event.

-.. js:function:: GateOne.Input.onKeyUp(e)

     This function gets attached to :js:attr:`GateOne.prefs.goDiv.onkeyup` by way of :js:func:`GateOne.Input.capture`.
 It is used in conjunction with :js:func:`GateOne.Input.modifiers` and :js:func:`GateOne.Input.onKeyDown` to emulate the meta key modifier using KEY_WINDOWS_LEFT and KEY_WINDOWS_RIGHT since "meta" doesn't work as an actual modifier on some browsers/platforms.

-    :param event e: A JavaScript key event.

 .. js:function:: GateOne.Input.queue(text)

+    :param string text: The text to be added to the :attr:`~GateOne.Input.charBuffer`.

     Adds *text* to :js:attr:`GateOne.Input.charBuffer`.

+.. js:function:: GateOne.Input.registerShortcut(keyString, shortcutObj, action)

+    :param string keyString: The KEY_<key> that will invoke this shortcut.
+    :param object shortcutObj: A JavaScript object containing two properties:  'modifiers' and 'action'.
+See above for their format.
-    :param string text: The text to be added to the :attr:`~GateOne.Input.charBuffer`.
+    :param action: A string to be eval()'d or a function to be executed when the provided key combination is pressed.

-.. js:function:: GateOne.Input.registerShortcut(keyString, shortcutObj)

     Registers the given *shortcutObj* for the given *keyString* by adding a new object to :js:attr:`GateOne.Input.shortcuts`.
 Here's an example:

     .. code-block:: javascript

-        GateOne.Input.registerShortcut('KEY_ARROW_LEFT', {'modifiers': {'ctrl': false, 'alt': false, 'meta': false, 'shift': true}, 'action': 'GateOne.Visual.slideLeft()'});
+        GateOne.Input.registerShortcut('KEY_ARROW_LEFT', {
+            'modifiers': {
+                'ctrl': false,
+                'alt': false,
+                'meta': false,
+                'shift': true
+            },
+            'action': 'GateOne.Visual.slideLeft()'
+        });

-    .. note:: The 'action' is a string that gets invoked via eval().
+    .. note:: The 'action' may be a string that gets invoked via eval().
 This allows plugin authors to register shortcuts that call objects and functions that may not have been available at the time they were registered.

-    :param string keyString: The KEY_<key> that will invoke this shortcut.
-    :param object shortcutObj: A JavaScript object containing two properties:  'modifiers' and 'action'.
-See above for their format.

 GateOne.Visual
 --------------